 - China Resources

-- Tsingtao Brewery
+- Tsingtao Brewery – Tsingtao Beer

 - Molson Coors

-The development of artisanal beers in China.
+The development of artisanal and craft beer in China.

-Even the Belgium company “AB InBev”, number 3 in the Chinese market is buying local artisanal brasseries.
+Even the Belgium company “AB InBev”, number 3 in the Chinese market, is buying local artisanal brasseries.
 Last year, they bought “Boxing Cat” in Shanghai.
 Chinese people love quality products.
 And an artisanal product will be highly competitive compared to an industrial one.
 Some companies as the Belgium one understood it, and therefore they are trying to surf on this new wave and level up their product range.

-China and alcohol
+China and alcoholic beverages

 - Who are you?
 What do you want?